MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/step-4-creating-the-contoso-0c4-trading-partner-agreement.md

 manager: "anneta"
 ---
 # Step 4: Creating the Contoso 0C4 Trading Partner Agreement
-In this step, you create a trading partner agreement between Contoso and Fabrikam using the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)]® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] Management Console.
+In this step, you create a trading partner agreement between Contoso and Fabrikam using the Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] Management Console.
 You create a new trading partner agreement for the 0C4 Partner Interface Process (PIP).

 ### To start the BTARN Management Console